medic/cht-docs/content/en/_index.md

 {{% alert title="Feedback appreciated!" %}}
 This docs site is continually changing in response to great community feedback.
 If you notice a need for any corrections, or would like to see additional content on a particular topic, please feel free to use the **Create Documentation Issue** link in the upper right corner of your window.
 {{% /alert %}}

+We build tools that impact the society at the grassroots.